Interculturalism: Reception

 Interculturalism has both supporters and opponents amongst people who endorse multiculturalism.
 Gerald Delanty views interculturalism as capable of incorporating multiculturalism within it.
 Ali Rattansi, in his book Multiculturalism: A Very Short Introduction (2011) argues that Interculturalism offers a more fruitful way than conventional multiculturalism for different ethnic groups to co-exist in an atmosphere that encourages both better inter-ethnic understanding and civility; he provides useful examples of how interculturalist projects in the UK have shown in practice a constructive way forward for promoting multi-ethnic civility.
 Based on a considerable body of research, he also sets out the outlines of a new interpretation of global history which shows that concepts of tolerance are not restricted to the West, and that what is usually regarded as a unique Western cultural achievement should more appropriately be regarded as a Eurasian achievement.
 He thus offers a more interculturalist view of global history which undermines notions of 'a clash of civilisations'.

 In contrast, Nussbaum views interculturalism as distinct from multiculturalism and notes that several humanities professors have preferred interculturalism over multiculturalism because they view multiculturalism as being "associated with relativism and identity politics".

 The extent to which the principles of intercultural health are protected in practice under the Ecuadorian constitution are questioned by academics.
-Some argue that interculturalism creates a binary, whereas pluriculturalism is more inclusive alternative.
+Some argue that interculturalism creates a binary, whereas pluriculturalism is a more inclusive alternative.